 - The General English Program (GEP) offers 8 levels from Beginner to Advanced.
-Student class level is based on a placement test and/or academic counseling. - The Cambridge Program requires a minimum score of 45% on the Entrance Test or successfully passing the next lowest Cambridge exam within two years to be considered an automatic placement. - The Cambridge Young Learners of English Program and Cambridge Teen Learners of English Program do not require a minimum level of English.
+Student class level is based on a placement test and/or academic evaluations. - The Cambridge FCE & CAE Programs require a minimum score of 45% on the Entrance Test or successfully passing the next lowest Cambridge exam within two years to be considered an automatic placement. - The Cambridge Young Learners of English Program and Cambridge Teen Learners of English Program do not require a minimum level of English.

-Global Village Hawaii enrollment is open year round for all courses except for the Cambridge FCE & CAE, and Cambridge YLE & TLE Programs.
+Global Village Hawaii has open enrollment year round for all courses except for the Cambridge FCE & CAE, and Cambridge YLE & TLE Programs.
 Global Village Hawaii students are allowed a maximum of 36 months of instruction.

 International students studying 18 or more hours per week (e.g. 25 lessons per week course) are required to obtain a student visa (F-1).
-Student visas are not required for students studying less than 18 hours per week (e.g. 16 or 20 lessons per week courses).
+Student visas are not required for students studying less than 18 hours per week (e.g. 16 or 20 lesson per week courses).
 Visa regulation information is available at the following websites.